kumquatexpress/kumquatexpress.github.io/_posts/2015-02-13-thoughts-on-kickstarter.md

 ---
 layout: post
 title: Thoughts on Crowdfunding as a Platform
-category: misc
+category: Misc
-Summary: My experiences with Kickstarter and Indiegogo projects.
+summary: My experiences with Kickstarter and Indiegogo projects.
 ---

 Yesterday, I received an email update telling me that my [Sense](https://hello.is) was finally going to ship, first to its Kickstarter backers and then to preorders.
 Two weeks ago, my preorder of the very popular [Canary](http://canary.is) arrived.
 First, we'll go through an overview about what they were and why I backed them.